 Niagara Falls can be reached by walking or taking public transit from the Niagara Fall bus terminal.
 You can also take a bus from Toronto with several daily services run by Greyhound and Megabus.
 Journey times without traffic should not exceed 2 hours and 30 minutes.

 13. Montmorency Falls, Quebec, Canada

-By Sherrie, Travel By A Sherrie Affair
+By Sherrie, Epiphany to Travel

 A 20-minute drive from Quebec City is a waterfall that you don’t hear about too often, however, it’s taller than Niagara Falls that is also located in Canada.
 If you Google Map the directions, you’ll be led to the upper falls where you’ll need to pay for parking at approximately $11 USD.
 You’re also able to purchase cable car ride that will bring you from upper falls to lower falls and back again for approximately $14 USD a person.
 Located at the upper falls you’ll find the restaurant, Manoir Montmorency, where you can enjoy a meal.

 It’s possible to cross the top of the falls on their suspension bridge.
 This isn’t for the faint of heart or anyone that has a fear of heights.
 Once across there is a walking path and stairs that lead down to the lower part of the falls.
 Going down may not be too bad but coming back up is quite the exercise.

 By Greta, Greta’s Travels

 Shannon Falls in Canada is one of the most popular attractions on the Sea to Sky Highway that connects Vancouver to Whistler.
 It’s 335 meters (1,099 feet) high and British Columbia’s third tallest waterfall.